vlggms/lobotomy-corp13/ModularTegustation/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////

-Situation: WHEN ADDING AN ITEM TO A VENDING MACHINE/LOCKER
+###WHEN ADDING AN ITEM TO A VENDING MACHINE/LOCKER

 Practice: Initialize the Vending Machine/Locker in a separate Tegu file, adding it onto there.